-- 5.1 Create effective routines for all students, especially those who struggle with reading and writing. - 5.4 Use a variety of classroom configurations (i.e. whole class, small group, and individual) to differentiate instruction.
+- 5.1 Create effective routines for all students, especially those who struggle with reading and writing. - 5.4 Use a variety of classroom configurations (i.e., whole class, small group, and individual) to differentiate instruction.

-Overall, cumulative mean score (3.0/3.0) shows candidates' areas of strength in using appropriate and varied instructional approaches including those that develop word recognition, language comprehension, strategic knowledge, and reading-writing connections (ILA Standard 2.2); a wide range of texts (e.g., narrative, expository, and poetry) from traditional print, digital, and online (ILA Standard 2.3); and a variety of classroom configurations (i.e., whole class, small group, and individual) and instructional materials to differentiate instruction (ILA Standards 4.2 & 5.4) as well as in creating effective routines for all students, especially those who struggle with reading and writing (ILA Standard 5.1).
-Candidates are able to demonstrate their understanding of the forms of diversity that exist in society and their importance in learning to read and write (ILA 4.1) and their ability to provide students with linguistic, academic, and cultural experiences that link their communities with the school (ILA Standard 4.3) with a cumulative mean score of 2.6/3.0.
-Although candidates are at acceptable level in their understanding of major theories and empirical research that describe the cognitive, linguistic, motivational, and sociocultural foundations of reading and writing development, processes, and components (ILA Standard 1.1); and their ability to use foundational knowledge to design or implement an integrated, comprehensive, and balanced unit (2.0/3.0), the faculty notes that candidates are in further need of additional practice in these areas.
-LLA 508-Literacy in Content Areas (which embeds the Disciplinary Literacy Project: Cross-Curricular Thematic Unit) has addressed this need.
+Overall, cumulative mean score (3.0/3.0) shows candidates' areas of strength in using appropriate and varied instructional approaches including those that develop word recognition, language comprehension, strategic knowledge, and reading-writing connections (ILA Standard 2.2); a wide range of texts (e.g., narrative, expository, and poetry) from traditional print, digital, and online (ILA Standard 2.3); and a variety of classroom configurations (i.e., whole class, small group, and individual) to differentiate instruction (ILA Standard 5.4).
+They also demonstrate high level competence in providing differentiated instruction and instructional materials (ILA Standard 4.2) as well as in creating effective routines for all students, especially those who struggle with reading and writing (ILA Standard 5.1).
+Candidates also reflect in-depth understanding of major theories and empirical research that describe the cognitive, linguistic, motivational, and sociocultural foundations of reading and writing development, processes, and components (ILA Standard 1.1); the forms of diversity that exist in society and their importance in learning to read and write (ILA Standard 4.1); and demonstrate their ability to provide students with linguistic, academic, and cultural experiences that link their communities with the school (ILA Standard 4.3) with a cumulative mean score of 2.8/3.0.
+The faculty notes that candidates are in further need of additional practice in applying their foundational knowledge in the design and implementation of an integrated, comprehensive, and balanced literacy unit (ILA Standard 2.1) (2.0/3.0).
+LLA 508-Literacy in Content Areas, which requires the Disciplinary Literacy Project: Cross-Curricular Thematic Unit, has addressed this need.